Discounted Trial Class

 We understand that everyone’s calendar is different, and that plans can change unexpectedly.
 In this light, we try to be as flexible as possible when accommodating absences and make-up classes.
 Enrollees should inform staff of any planned absences during registration, so that the student will be marked as excused and their credit will carry over to the next week of class.

-In case of last-minute absences, two classes can be rescheduled per 12-class package without penalty when notice is given at least one hour before the student’s scheduled class.
-This constitutes an excused absence.
-Subscribers are limited to one excused absence per 12 class.
-If notice is not given before this time, this is regarded as an unexcused absence and the credit for that class is marked as used.
-If a student has four unexcused absences in a session, they are removed from the roster and their seat is made available to other students.
+In case of last-minute excused absences, two classes can be rescheduled per school-year quarter (i.e. fall, winter and spring) without penalty when notice is given at least one hour before the student’s class.
+In summer quarter the limit is four classes.
+If notice is not given before this time, this constitutes an unexcused absence and the credit for that class is marked as used.
+If a student has four unexcused absences in a session they are removed from the roster and their seat is made available to other students.